jakobgraetz/jakobgraetz/README.md

 - ⚡ Fun fact: When I was seven, the first piece of real code I wrote was an implementation of the Fibonacci Sequence.
 - 📚 I'm a student and particularly enjoy Mathematics and CS.

-### My Experiences
+### My Experience

 - 🧪 Intern at a Chemistry lab (Chemical & Physical Particle Analysis)
-- 🖥️ Two-Week Work Experience at Eulerpool Research Systems
+- 🖥️ Two-Week Internship at Eulerpool Research Systems

 ### Technologies and other Things I use
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)